Towards Robust Neural Image Compression: Adversarial Attack and Model Finetuning: Attack Defense

 \subsection{Defense Efficiency}

-We mainly show the efficiency of attack defense in two folds: one aspect is about the distortion removal in adversarial reconstructions; and the other one is about the coding efficiency of the adversarially finetuned model.
-Here, the most vulnerable MS-SSIM optimized Ball\'e 2018 method is used as an example to demonstrate the defense efficiency.
+We mainly show the efficiency of attack defense in two folds: one aspect is about the robustness improvement both visually and quantitatively; the other one is about the coding efficiency of the NIC models with the defense algorithm integrated. \add{Here, the Ball\'e2018 method is first used as an example to evaluate the impact of different defense strategies on defense efficiency in Fig.~\ref{fig:at_vi}-\ref{fig:rd}.
+More comprehensive results for different models and settings can be found in Table~\ref{tab:nics_defense}}.